projectinnovatenewark/csx2/workshops/workshop_1/pi_setup.md

     </kbd>
     </div>

 6. Place the plastic guard (#2) followed by the final guard (#3) on top of the Pi.
-Then screw each washer back on so that there is not room for the Pi to move, but there is not pressure on the Pi.
+Then screw each washer back on so that the Pi is secure without too much pressure being on the Pi.

     <div class=mdImage align=center>
     <kbd>